Khushii-sharma/Enrollment-App/PROMPTS_USED.md

 Example Prompts:
 - **Why does my Next.js page keep redirecting back to the previous step?**
 - **What causes useEffect dependency array changed size error?**

-How can I dynamically update subjects when a class changes in React?

-What UX improvements can be added to a multi-step enrollment form?